vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 about 21 minutes instead of the usual 30 minutes or more.
 This was because I had already made a Berkeley Bowl trip earlier in the day, and also because it was fairly hot.

+## 2026-03-18: skipped all exercises

+On Wednesday 2026-03-18, I skipped all exercises so that I could fit in a Trader Joe's trip in the early afternoon and then do eggplant meal prep in the evening.